Whitecat18/Mavoc/README.md

 For More info .
 Please Visit <b> <a href="https://www.smukx.site/tool-walkthrough/mavoc-tool-walkthrough" > Mavoc Blog </a></b>

 ## Installation

 The Tool can be used to get reverse shell in 3 various methods .
-SSH-Kench , Python and Low Func C++ (coming soon) .
+SSH-Kench aka using rev-ssh , Python and Low Func C++ (coming soon) .

 ```
 git clone https://github.com/Whitecat18/Mavoc